QUVA-Lab/init-eqprop/README.md

 # Code for Initialized Equilibrium Propagation for Backprop-Free Training

-This is the code for the paper [Initialized Equilibrium Propagation for Backprop-Free Training Peter O'Connor, Efstratios Gavves, Max Welling](https://openreview.net/forum?id=B1GMDsR5tm)
+This is the code for the paper [Initialized Equilibrium Propagation for Backprop-Free Training, Peter O'Connor, Efstratios Gavves, Max Welling](https://openreview.net/forum?id=B1GMDsR5tm)

 To set up this repo, within an environment with Python 3.6+ (you can create one with `virtualenv venv36 --python=python3.6; source venv36/bin/activate`), go: